Colombia, FARC rebels sign revised peace deal

 - The revised peace deal now goes to Congress for approval

 (CNN)The rebel leader waved his arms in the air as the crowd cheered.
-The President smiled at the audience, clenching in his hand a pen made from bullets.
+The President smiled at the audience, holding a pen made from bullets.

 Both men signed a historic peace agreement, then shook hands.